LTT 1445: LTT 1445 Ac

-A second planet, LTT 1445Ac, was also found on a 3.12 day orbital period, with a mass of 1.54 +0.20/−0.19 Earth masses.
+A second planet, LTT 1445 Ac, was also found in 2021 on a 3.12 day orbital period, with a mass of 1.54 +0.20/−0.19 Earth masses.
 Although it transits the star too, its smaller size made it difficult to detect before the radial velocity measurements, and still makes it difficult to estimate its exact size.
 The planets orbit near a 12:7 orbital resonance with one another - Ac orbiting 11.988 times for every 7 orbits Ab makes - oscillating one full orbit away from a 'perfect' resonance every 104 years.
-The planet's existence was confirmed in 2022, along with a 3rd planetary candidate on the 24.3 days orbit.
+The planet's existence was independently confirmed in 2022.